klrpdx/sparkify/README.md

 The overall purpose of the project is to use the Apache Spark framework on an AWS cluster for training a machine learning model with a large dataset.
 The goal I hoped to accomplish while learing Spark, was to develop an accurate model for predicting when a "Sparkify" user is likely to churn.

+### Blog Post

+The full discussion of my project and code are [in this blog post on Medium](https://medium.com/@kennyflutes/using-apache-spark-to-predict-user-churn-c4a50a2520e8)